Anti-gambling body to take legal action

 Mr Ramsey said public law specialist Mai Chen will represent the foundation in court.

-Next story in National: Maori elders hold on to powhiri custom
+Next story in New Zealand: Maori elders hold on to powhiri custom

 Copyright © 2014, Radio New Zealand